umccr/samplesheet-check-frontend/deploy/README.md

 # UMCCR client CDK for Samplesheet Check

-This cdk will built a AWS resources to deploy react samplesheet validation.
+This cdk will build an AWS cloud infrastructure for the UMCCR samplesheet check.

-The resouce used are:
+The directories:
+- *cdkpipeline* - Contain the stack for the pipeline.
+- *stacks* - Contains the samplesheet frontend check.

+## Resources

-- AWS cloudfront
+- **AWS cloudfront**
+    Access s3 bucket react code
-- AWS S3 bucket
+- **AWS S3 bucket**
+    Store react build code
+- **Route 53**
+    Setup DNS for the samplesheet check for cloudfront

 # The Setup